-Press release from the meeting of the Governing Board of the Bank of Slovenia of 30 July 2013
+Press release after the meeting of the Governing Board of the Bank of Slovenia on 14 May 2013

 1) The Governing Board of the Bank of Slovenia discussed current supervisory matters.